unidev-polydata/polydata-insights/README.md

 # poly-insights

-Service for collectiong statistics on different poly records
+Service for collectiong insights on different poly records

-As storage is used Redis, so far we will store numeric records

 Key for storage  may be `storage:id:tag`